Festivals of Light

 Hanukkah foods are full of symbolism.
 The favorite potato pancake is a golden symbol of the sun, and the oil in which it fries is a reminder of the sacred oil that gave its all for the temple.
 No, the potato pancake is not an ancient food; the potato came form Peru and was not a part of the European diet until the 18th century or later.

 Hannukah is celebrated around the world for eight days and nights, beginning on the 25th day of the month of Kislev on the Hebrew calendar and ending on the second day of the Hebrew month of Tevet.
-In 2002, Hannukah began on the evening of November 30 and ended on December 7 on the Roman calendar, whereas in 2005 Hannukah takes place from December 25 through January 1.
+In 2021, Hannukah begins on the evening of November and ends on December 6.

 While meditating on this miracle two thoughts came to me.
 One, on a community or global level this festival could symbolize the ending of the fear that there is not enough.
 When the elders came upon the lamp there was only a small amount of oil, only enough for one day.
 Yet this small amount of oil burned brightly in the temple for eight days, providing light for all those who entered.
 Let us light such lights in our communities and in our world, symbolizing that there is enough and we will share it with all.